 I understand your fears.
 I've handed my work over countless times, sometimes to people I didn't really care for (thank you, college writing classes) so I know what you're going through.

 When I proofread, I fix misspellings, incorrect grammar and punctuation, inconsistencies, and any other industry error I come across.

-Sometimes that means changing a word, but only if it is incorrect: if you previously called a person the "president" but later refer to them as the "mayor."
-Or if you switch tenses accidentally.
+Sometimes that means changing a word, but only if it is incorrect: if you previously called someone the "president" but later refer to them as the "mayor," or if you switch tenses halfway through.

 As for voice, no, I don't change anything that would affect your voice.
 Mostly because I am not you, I can't replicate your voice, so I don't even try.